 In 2002, the Association’s restructuring of chapters would have required us to move our headquarters to Oklahoma.
 Rather than allow our leadership and our funds to go out of state, our Board of Directors elected to disaffiliate from the National Association to become Alzheimer’s Arkansas Programs and Services.

-The important thing to know is that Alzheimer’s Arkansas is now an independent non-profit organization dedicated to Supporting Arkansas families affected by any kind of dementia.
+Alzheimer’s Arkansas is an independent non-profit organization dedicated to supporting Arkansas families affected by any kind of dementia.
 The funds that we raise are used solely for services to Arkansas families.
 Our volunteer Board of Directors is composed of local community members, our services are free and our funds are spent ONLY in Arkansas.

 As most of you know, Alzheimer’s Arkansas’ primary goal is taking care of Arkansas families who are affected by Alzheimer’s disease and other types of dementia.
 While our office is in Little Rock, we travel all across the state to reach families who need our information and support.
 We are always looking for ways to increase our outreach.